ngc-corp/unity-tailwindcss/README.md

 ## Example

-Lets asume you have a `Overlay.uxml` and a script `UIOverlay.cs` which adds some buttons for a main menu.
+Let's assume you have an Overlay.uxml file and a script called UIOverlay.cs that adds buttons for the main menu.

 ```xml
 <engine:UXML xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"